WSQS/blog/_code/CppCon/2023/back_to_basics_functions.md

 std::span can both hold the pointer and the length.

-ref: Back to Basics: Lambfas from scratch in cppcon 2019
+ref: Back to Basics: Lambdas from scratch in cppcon 2019

 ref: Back to Basics: Lambdas in cppcon 2021